 Are you as ready for spring as I am?
 I feel like I have spring fever and am desperate for a little Spring in my home!
 Especially since it’s April 18 and we have just received another dump of snow in Toronto!
 Enter: Making My Own Spring Wreath.

-I was doing all the spring cleaning and clearing out my wardrobe and bringing in my spring clothes.
+I decided to join Maid2Match and get them to do all the spring cleaning this year so I’d have time to start clearing out my wardrobe and bringing in my spring clothes.
 Then Mother Nature decided she wasn’t ready to give us Spring yet, so I had to take out all my sweaters again because, well, it’s still wintering outside!
 I know.
 Gross.

 Since Spring wasn’t making her debut in the great out-of-doors, I figured the least I could do is add a little spring to my step and joy to my heart by bringing Spring indoors.
 That’s when Spring wreath ideas began to percolate in my heart.
 I’m on a super tight budget right now but I was desperate to have some flowers in my room to brighten things up.
 My yearning led me to DIY my own spring wreath!
 And guess what?!
 Each wreath cost me less than 10$!
 Which is awesome because they’re unique, they suit my minimalistic/simple/feminine style and took me less than 15 minutes to put together.
 The average wreath I found at the local craft store was upwards $50 and to be honest, I like mine much better.

 So if you’re on a budget and have 15 minutes of spare time, join me in making your own Spring Wreath!

 In this post I’ll show you what I made (and trust me, if I can make it, YOU can make it!), I’ll let you know where I bought everything from, and then I’ll give you a step by step tutorial on how to make your own so you too can “springify” your house!